2017 Writing the Debut Novel the Non-MFA Way

 with Heidi Durrow www.heidiwdurrow.com

 The workshop is geared to writers working on a first novel and is well-suited for those writing about difference, race, or social justice.
-The workshop will include workshop manuscript critiques (max 50 pages 12-point font double-spaced), time for new writing as well as workshop writing prompts, a private consultation of 50 pages of your manuscript, and talks on actionable steps you can take to start your career as a published writer.
+The workshop will include workshop manuscript critiques (max 50 pages 12-point font double-spaced), time for new writing as well as workshop writing prompts, a private consultation of 50 pages of your manuscript, and talks on actionable steps you can take to start your career as a published writer (networking, creating your platform, dealing with rejection, how to do a reading).
 Includes up to 50 pages manuscript consultation in private 1/2 hour session with Heidi Durrow.
 Full novel review available for an additional fee.
 Applicants accepted pending review of writing samples by Heidi Durrow.

 Application fee: $10

 Workshop fee: $1500/$1850 private room, shared bath/private room and bath

 Includes 6 nights lodging, all food, and local transportation from and to the San Francisco Airport